cbrandolino/log/books.md

 ## June 2019

+- How to read and why, Harold Bloom, 4
-- Pure, Linda Kay Klein, 3.5
+- Pure, Linda Kay Klein, 3
 - The Paper Menagerie *(fiction)*, Ken Liu, 3.5

 ## May 2019